Stubb Narrowly Wins Finnish Presidential Election

-(MENAFN- IANS) Helsinki, Feb 12 (IANS) The presidential candidate for the National Coalition, Alexander Stubb, narrowly won the Finnish presidential election on Sunday night.
+(MENAFN- Famagusta Gazette) The presidential candidate for the National Coalition Alexander Stubb narrowly won the Finnish presidential election Sunday night.

-"I can promise that I will do my best every single day for this task," Stubb said after being confirmed Finland's next President, Xinhua news agency reported.
+“I can promise that I will do my best every single day for this task,” Stubb said after being confirmed Finland's next president.

-Commenting to the media, Stubb added that Finland is now entering a new era.

 Sami Borg, an election analyst for national broadcaster Yle, said the result is the tightest in the era of a direct popular vote.